fedberry/fedberry/INSTALL.md

 ##FEDBERRY IMAGE INSTALLATION
 Download images here: [http://download.fedberry.org](http://download.fedberry.org/releases/)

-### Boot From a USB Mass Storage Device on a RPi3
-FedBerry now supports booting your RPi3 directly from a USB mass storage device (MSD) such as a flash or USB hard drive.
-Be warned that this feature is experimental and may not work with all USB mass storage devices.
-You will need to firstly enable (program) the USB boot mode by following instructions [here](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md).

-Once the RPi3 USB boot mode is enabled, simply copy the desired FedBerry release image to your USB flash/hard drive (as per the following instructions) and then boot FedBerry on your RPi3.
-There is no need to modify the Fedberry release image once copied to your USB MSD.

 ###Requirements:
 - A computer running some form of Linux/Unix or Windows.
-- A minimum 4GB SD card / USB MSD is recommended for 'barebone' & 'minimal' image installs.
+- A minimum 4GB SD card or USB mass storage device (MSD) is recommended for 'barebone' & 'minimal' image installs.
-- A minimum 8GB SD card / USB MSD is recommended for all other disk images.
+- A minimum 8GB SD card or USB MSD is recommended for all other disk images.
 - A SD/SDHC card writer, either built in to the computer or connected to a USB port.